Network Architecture Overview of App Service Environments

 The diagram below shows an overview of the various inbound and outbound network flows for an App Service Environment where the apps are bound to a public virtual IP address:

-An App Service Environment can communicate with a variety of private customer endpoints.
+An App Service Environment can communicate with private customer endpoints.
 For example, apps running in the App Service Environment can connect to database server(s) running on IaaS virtual machines in the same virtual network topology.

 Looking at the network diagram, the "Other Compute Resources" are deployed in a different Subnet from the App Service Environment.
 Deploying resources in the same Subnet with the ASE will block connectivity from ASE to those resources (except for specific intra-ASE routing).
 Deploy to a different Subnet instead (in the same VNET).
 The App Service Environment will then be able to connect.
 No additional configuration is necessary.